awsdocs/amazon-cloudfront-developer-guide/doc_source/forward-custom-headers.md

 ## Using Custom Headers to Restrict Access to Your Content on a Custom Origin<a name="forward-custom-headers-restrict-access"></a>

 If you're using a custom origin, you can use custom headers to prevent users from bypassing CloudFront and requesting content directly from your origin\.
 You can also optionally restrict access to your content by requiring that your users access your objects by using either signed URLs or signed cookies\.
-For more information about private content, see [Serving Private Content through CloudFront](PrivateContent.md)\.
+For more information about private content, see [Serving Private Content with Signed URLs and Signed Cookies](PrivateContent.md)\.

 To require that users access your content through CloudFront, change the following settings in your CloudFront distributions: